-School of Economics (SOE) was founded 27 years ago after local community members and teachers identified a need for economic education and financial literacy among elementary school-age children.
+School of Economics (SOE)‡ was founded more than 29 years ago after local community members and teachers identified a need for economic education and financial literacy among elementary school-age children.
 UMB was eager to help the organization expand to meet the growing need for high-quality, experiential financial education for kids in Kansas City.

 School of Economics at UMB, a 4,000-square-foot space on UMB’s downtown campus, was designed with kids and community in mind.
 It’s a collaboration between UMB, a more then century-old bank that’s committed to helping people of all ages increase their financial capabilities and SOE, a home-grown nonprofit dedicated to helping the next generation of Kansas Citians become financially savvy.

 UMB strategically aligns the bank’s community development programs to address the needs of the communities it serves.
 By making a long-term commitment, and a significant investment to help SOE expand, UMB is helping address gaps in financial education opportunities.